Øredev 2012 - Day 1

 Damien Edwards – ASP.NET 4.5

-Damien started by presenting a new responsive theme (which has been around for a while), new script features (like bundling), login services (e.g. using Facebook or Twitter) etc.
+Damien started his talk by presenting a new responsive theme (which has been around for a while), new script features (like bundling), login services (using Facebook or Twitter), etc.

-After describing .NET:s async history, from APM (Asynchronous Programming Model, with the old Begin/End pattern) via EAP (Event-based Asynchronous Pattern, with the BackgroundWorker class etc.) to TAP (Task-based Asynchronous Pattern), Damien moved on to the new async features of .NET.
+After describing .NET’s async history, from APM (Asynchronous Programming Model, with the old Begin/End pattern), through EAP (Event-based Asynchronous Pattern) and via TAP (Task-based Asynchronous Pattern), Damien moved on to the new async features of .NET.

-Damien’s demo demonstrated how to work with these features and the traps you can fall into if you’re not careful.
-In the demo, he also presented async page loads and new model binding functionality for ASP.NET data controls.
+Damien showed how to use these features and the traps you can fall into.
+In the demo, he showed async page loads and new model binding functionality for ASP.NET data controls.
+All in all, this was a really good and interesting talk.

 Alex Papadimoulis – Ugly code

-Before I begin, let me just say that this was the best and most entertaining talk of the day.
-Alex is the founder of the Daily WTF (Worse Than Failure) and started the talk by playing a little game with us.
+This was the best and most entertaining talk of the day.
+Alex is the founder of the Daily WTF (Worse Than Failure) and started his talk by playing a little game with us.

-The game - “Is this ugly or not” - consisted of him showing us code, after which we would raise our hands if we found it ugly.
-The first snippet was a piece of MUMPS code, which looked absolutely terrible (hold on, we’ll get back to this).
-Then, code for a flight simulator shaped like an airplane.
-And so on…
+The game - “Ugly or not” - consisted of him showing us code, after which we would say if we found it ugly.
+Some examples were a piece of MUMPS code, which looked horrible (hold on, we’ll get back to this), code for a flight simulator shaped like an airplane, etc.

 Alex wrapped up the game by stating that beauty is in the eye of the beholder, while ugly is just plain ugly.
 He then listed five different types of ugly code:

-• Complete Clusterfrack - code with infinite complexity, often is the result of a lot of thought…often a lot of wrong thought.
+Complete Clusterfrack - code with high complexity, often the result of a lot of thought, often a lot of wrong thought.

-• Maddening Mismatch - code that consists of many good parts, that have gone bad together.
+Maddening Mismatch - code that consists of many good parts, that goes bad together.

-• Disastrously Dishelved - code that is just pure mayhem (illustrated with a room filled to the brink with stuff), but in which the creator finds his/her way.
+Disastrously Dishelved - code that is just pure mayhem (illustrated with a room filled to the brink with stuff), in which the creator finds his/her way.

-• Complex and Convoluted - code with unnecessary complexity…and often dumb.
+Complex and Convoluted - code with unnecessary, often dumb, complexity.

 Unlike ugly code, however, we also have code that is just not that pretty:

-• Old and Over the Hill - it’s old and not that beautiful, but may still work …and may even work well.
+Old and Over the Hill - old, ugly code, that may however still work…maybe even well.

-• Freakishly Foreign - code that we simply do not understand, because we are not familiar with it.
+Freakishly Foreign - code that we don’t understand, since we’re not familiar with it.

 This is where things got interesting.
-Returning to MUMPS, we really don’t know if the code was ugly, since we don’t know how it’s supposed to look, since we don’t know it.
-Maybe the code we saw was really good MUMPS code?
+Returning to the MUMPS code, we can’t tell if it’s ugly or not, since we don’t know how it’s supposed to look.
+Maybe it’s amazing MUMPS code?

 Alex then listed the developers who create ugly code:

-• Cowboy coders - A boss’ best friend.
-Gets shit done without letting things like regulations, processes etc. get in the way.
+Cowboy coders - The boss’ best friend.
+Gets shit done without letting annoying things like regulations, processes etc. get in the way.
 Gets shit(!) done.

 So, why are clever coders so dangerous?
-Because cleverness is unavoidable, which Alex demonstrated with some great examples of how bad things can go when you try to be clever.
-Clever coders tend to come up with complex solutions, since complex solutions are fun, right?
+Because cleverness is unavoidable, which Alex showed with some great examples of how bad things can go when you try to be clever.
+Clever coders tend to come up with complex solutions, since complex solutions are FUN!

 Now that we have identified the developer types, how to we tame them?